pavelvasev/38parrots/examples/virus-protein/2-atomic-connections.md

 # Atoms with connections

+Beside atoms itself, the connections between atoms are important information, giving an ability to understand higher level materias formed.
+We have connections information and desire to visually examine it.

 ## Task
-[Majid Forghani](https://www.researchgate.net/profile/Majid_Forghani2) continued his [previous efforts](1-virus-protein.md) and decided to visualize another dataset, where atoms are provided with connections.
-This is very important information, giving an ability to understand higher level materias formed by atoms.
+Visualize a set of atoms as points and connections between them as lines.

 ## Solution
 > [Available online](http://tinyurl.com/u8vukmh)